| TAR PU VILLAGE, Shan State, Myanmar

 The poppy-farmers of Kyauk Ka Char might have received a tip-off.
 More likely, the police had simply arrived too late.
 Since 2006, China's National Narcotics Control Commission has given Myanmar satellite maps to help locate and destroy poppy fields.
 But Shan State police said they have gotten no other international assistance, and were hampered by lack of personnel and equipment.

 Many fields were so remote and well-hidden that not even satellite maps were much help.
 "Sometimes, we have a map but still can't find the field," said Sai Aung Kyaw Win, 39, a veteran UNODC surveyor who spends months trekking through Myanmar's poppy-growing areas.
 "We just walk around in circles."

-Neighboring Thailand was proof that alternative development worked, the UN's Eligh said, although it took more than 30 years and a billion dollars to halt large-scale poppy-growing there.
-Thailand still produces about 5 tons of opium every year, despite dispatching troops on regular poppy-eradication missions.
+Neighbouring Thailand was proof that alternative development worked, the UN's Eligh said, although it took more than 30 years and a billion dollars to halt large-scale poppy-growing there.
+Thailand still produces about 5 tonnes of opium every year, despite dispatching troops on regular poppy-eradication missions.
 This fact alone suggests that Myanmar's bid to eradicate opium in just three years is fanciful.

 But the target of 2014 was chosen for a reason: that year, for the first time, Myanmar will mark its growing acceptance by the international community by chairing the Association of Southeast Nations (ASEAN), a position it was denied six years ago amid Western uproar over its human rights record.

 One potentially embarrassing UNODC survey map showed dense poppy cultivation only a few hours' drive from Myanmar's capital Naypyitaw, where ASEAN and world leaders will gather in 2014.

 ASEAN has declared that its 10 member states will be "drug free" by 2015, an equally fanciful target considering the region's soaring use of methamphetamine.